-The Soros/Chatterjee Warrants provide for the right to receive, upon exercise, up to 624,275 shares of Common Stock plus an indeterminate number of shares having a fair market value of \$10 million as of the date of exercise.
+As of March 31, 1997, there were outstanding Soros/Chatterjee Warrants granting the Soros/Chatterjee Group the right to receive, upon exercise, up to 624,275 shares of Common Stock plus an indeterminate number of shares having a fair market value of \$10 million as of the date of exercise.
 Of the Soros/Chatterjee Warrants, warrants to purchase 338,100 shares of Common Stock are currently exercisable, with the remainder being exercisable on or after July 31, 1997 and until July 31, 1999.
 The Soros/Chatterjee Warrants are entitled to certain customary antidilution protection in the event of stock splits, stock dividends, reorganizations and other similar events.
 The shares of Common Stock issued pursuant to the Soros/Chatterjee Warrants are entitled to certain registration rights described below.
 See "Certain Transactions--Private Equity Sale."